atticus-carter/abstract/index.md

       This field shows the gap in knowledge your research fills.
 You can start with "But:" or other similar cues.
     </p>
     <p>
-      “But: However, little is known about P. gracilis’ foraging ecology.”
+      “However, little is known about P. gracilis’ foraging ecology.”
       (Johnson et al., 2023)
       <a href="https://doi.org/10.7717/peerj.15223" target="_blank">[Link]</a>
     </p>
     <p>
-      “But: The anthomedusa Sarsia tubulosa has long been considered a ‘variable’ species, yet recent observations reveal at least three species.”
+      “The anthomedusa Sarsia tubulosa has long been considered a ‘variable’ species, yet recent observations reveal at least three species.”
       (Miller, R., 1982)
       <a href="https://doi.org/10.1016/0022-0981(82)90089-2" target="_blank">[Link]</a>
     </p>
     <p>
-      “But: Although fish communities in soft-sediment tidepools are conservation targets, how ecological functions drive diversity remains unknown.”
+      “Although fish communities in soft-sediment tidepools are conservation targets, how ecological functions drive diversity remains unknown.”
       (Kunishima &amp; Tachihara, 2021)
       <a href="https://doi.org/10.1016/j.marenvres.2021.105442" target="_blank">[Link]</a>
     </p>
     <p>
-      “But: Despite rapid lionfish invasion, genetic connectivity among MPAs is still unclear.”
+      “Despite rapid lionfish invasion, genetic connectivity among MPAs is still unclear.”
       (Guzmán‐Méndez et al., 2020)
       <a href="https://doi.org/10.3389/fmars.2019.00403" target="_blank">[Link]</a>
     </p>